abhinavp06/tpw/notes/note-001/note.md

 <li>What is consciousness, the self, and how does it relate to god?</li>
 <li>Are there any other categories that should be included apart from the 3 mentioned previously?</li>
 <li>Is the only way to know you're conscious is by looking into your consciousness using your consciousness?
 Does this mean that there are multiple consciousnesses?</li>
+<li>Expand on this: [Chapter 4: Jñāna Karm Sanyās Yog](https://www.holy-bhagavad-gita.org/chapter/4/) - What if one is interested in the idea of bliss but also enjoys their current life in this world?</li>
 </ol>